Tools Support

 Declared value up to $500,000 per shipment.

-Fast claim processing: Decisions within 14 days for documented claims.
+Fast claim processing: a decision within 14 days for a well-documented claim.

-Premium: 0.6% of declared value (no broker markup) for all-risk coverage on international routes.
+Premium: 0.6% of declared value, with no broker markup, for all-risk cover on international routes.

 How Value Protect works:

-When booking LCL with Suaid Global, you can add Value Protect at checkout or quote stage.
+Book LCL with Suaid Global, and you can add Value Protect right at checkout or at the quote stage.

-Declare cargo value; we issue insurance certificate same-day.
+Declare your cargo value, and we issue your insurance certificate the same day.

-Upon damage, submit photos and inspection report within 5 days.
+If damage happens, send photos and an inspection report within 5 days.

-Claim decision within 14 days; payment within 7 days of approval.
+You get a claim decision within 14 days, and payment within 7 days of approval.

 LCL Cargo Insurance: FAQ